'Suicide of the West' is tough medicine for globalists

 “No mailbag Letter here, Chris, just a quick thank-you for the enthusiastic recommendation for ‘Ready Player One’.
 I took my high school sons the other night (love the Half-Price Tuesdays at BowTie Cinemas) and we enjoyed it very much.
 I thought it was a tad too long (and the homage to ‘The Shining’ was a bit much) and would have preferred less ‘avatar time’ to ‘actor time’ but that’s just my inner Pac-Man talking.
 Best of luck with the completion of your book!
 Lastly, if you need a fiction break (yes, a novel...horrors), try ‘Beartown’ by Fredrik Backman.
 Reading it now… a nice surprise.
 I’m recommending it to my sons.” – John Walsh, New Canaan, Conn.

 [Ed. note: Why thank you, Mr. Walsh!
 I agree wholeheartedly about “The Shining” bit.
 I was only sorry I didn’t have a third hand to put over my own eyes for that scene.
-As a secondary gift of the film, my still-young sons have been requesting Hall and Oates and Van Halen on heavy rotation.
+As a secondary gift of the film, my still-young sons have been requesting Hall & Oates and Van Halen on heavy rotation.
 And I do read fiction, it’s just that I am extraordinarily picky.
 Maybe I will peruse your recommendation.
 Up next at the movies, though, it’s got to be Avengers: Infinity War.]

 Share your color commentary: Email us at